Biking For Your Commute to Work? Remember to Grab These Essentials Before You’re Out the Door.

 3. Safety Gear

 This may seem obvious, but making sure you have the necessary gear to make it to work safely because it could possibly end up saving your life in the worst-case scenario.
 You may feel as though you have enough control to not have to wear a helmet when riding to work, but with such a variety of road users about, it's better safe than sorry.
-If you have nowhere to keep your helmet during work, check out the Morpher Folding Helmet.
-Fantastic for space saving as it folds down to fit into your backpack but also great if you choose to take a bike sharing option to work.

 A front white light and back red are essentials to have.
 Read our Beginner's Guide to Bicycle Lights for a complete rundown.